smartnuance/saas-kit/README.md

 ### Development tools

-All tools necessary for development like installing code generators is done via `go:generate` commands at the top of `cmd/dev/main.go`:
+All tools necessary for development like installing code generators are listed in `tools.go`.

-> go generate ./cmd/dev

 (a subset of those tools are installed in CI build step of `Earthfile`)

-For developers's convenience all generation commands are collected via `go:generate` at the top of each service's `run.go`, e.g. for the auth service
+To run all generators recursively:

-> go generate ./pkg/auth
+> go generate ./...

 ### Migrate database